 Nigg et al. (2002) examined the Big Five personality traits in adulthood and Attention- Deficit/Hyperactivity Disorder (AD/HD) symptoms recalled from childhood.
 The sample consisted of a total of 1620 participants from six different pools; Michigan undergraduates, Denver undergraduates, Michigan parents, Denver parents, Bay Area parents, and Michigan young adults with AD/HD.
 Self-reports and spousal reports were also collected.
 Results indicated that AD/HD symptoms were related to three of the Big Five dimensions: low agreeableness, low conscientiousness, and high neuroticism.

 The Big Five personality trait test includes 50 questions based on a five-point Likert scale.
-The test is a prominent tool, with numerous benefits across a wide range of settings and populations.
+A test is a prominent tool, with numerous benefits across various settings and populations.

 Interestingly, Alansari (2016) found a significant difference between males (n=305) and females (n=380) in Kuwait.
-While males obtained high scores on extraversion and conscientiousness, females scored high on neuroticism on the Arabic version of the Big Five Inventory.
+While males scored high on extraversion and conscientiousness scores, females scored high on neuroticism on the Arabic version of the Big Five Inventory.